AlandSailingRobots/SailingRobotsWebsite/README.md

-# New version of the SailingRobot Website
+# New version of the SailingRobots Website

 The website needs to be more user-friendly in order to be used by biologists.
 To do that, the new UI should offer a clear view of measurements/samplings that would have been made on previous missions.